gyomGit/dbTextEditorGitHub/README.md

 ## How to install Db files Editor Plug-in in Eclipse:

-After the Maven building is done: the target folder of the org.csstudio.xtext.dbtexteditor.repository project contains the update site and also a zipped version of it.
+After the Maven build, the target folder of the org.csstudio.xtext.dbtexteditor.repository project
+contains:

+### The update site (p2 repository)
 The subdirectory called "repository" is the update site itself.
 Just indicate the path of this "repository" update site in The Eclipse Install New Software... dialog.

-A zipped version of this update site, which is: org.csstudio.xtext.dbtexteditor.repository-1.0.0-SNAPSHOT.zip You can put the zipped repository on the web as well to offer an offline installable version of your software.
+### A zipped version of the update site (p2 repository)
+org.csstudio.xtext.dbtexteditor.repository-1.0.0-SNAPSHOT.zip You can put the zipped repository on the web as well to offer an offline (download first) installable version of your software.
 The Eclipse Install New Software... dialog allows you to also specify a local ZIP file as the repository.

 ====

-### Acknowledgments
+## Acknowledgments
+Thanks to Bruno Evrard from Iter Organization who initiated, led this project and trusted me.
+Thanks to Bettini, Lorenzo and his book: Implementing Domain-Specific Languages with Xtext and Xtend - Second Edition, which allowed me to create this job.
 Thanks to Sven Efftinge, the founder of Xtext.
-Thanks to Bettini, Lorenzo and his book: Implementing Domain-Specific Languages with Xtext and Xtend - Second Edition, which allowed me to create this job.